nitaytech/AltTest/README.md

 #### Q: What if I have annotations from a single human annotator?
 **A:**  Since our procedure requires at least two annotators, we recommend recruiting additional annotators for the alt-test.
 However, if the single annotator is an expensive expert (or you trust their annotations) and cannot recruit others at the same expertise level, you can instead recruit lower-quality annotators and test who better represents the expert: the LLM or the newly recruited annotators.
 We refer to this as the single-expert scenario and provide a detailed discussion on adjusting our procedure in Appendix Section "A Single Expert Annotator".

-#### Q: How do I select the `epsilon` value?
+#### Q: How do I select the $\varepsilon$ value?
-**A:**  We discuss this topic in detail in Section "The Cost-Benefit Hyperparameter".
-Note that `epsilon` is the cost-benefit hyperparameter, where higher values indicate greater efficiency advantages of the LLM.
-As a rule of thumb, for expert annotators (expensive, sometimes inaccessible), set $\varepsilon=0.2$.
-For skilled annotators (e.g., undergraduate students, trained workers, etc.), set $\varepsilon=0.15$.
+**A:**  We discuss this topic in detail in \S\ref{sub:threshold}.
+Note that $\varepsilon$ is the cost-benefit hyperparameter, where higher values indicate greater efficiency advantages of the LLM.
+As a rule of thumb, for expert annotators (reliable but expensive, sometimes inaccessible), set $\varepsilon=0.2$.
+For skilled annotators (e.g., undergraduate students, trained workers, etc., who are less reliable than experts), set $\varepsilon=0.15$.
 For crowd-workers, set $\varepsilon=0.1$.
+Moreover, the choice of $\varepsilon$ should depend on the reliability of the human annotators.
+When IAA is low, a smaller $\varepsilon$ should be used.
+The simulation-based analysis in Appendix~\ref{app:simulations} can help understand the effect of IAA on the alt-test, and guide the selection of an appropriate $\varepsilon$.

 #### Q: How many instances should I annotate?
-**A:**  We discuss this topic in detail in Section "The Number of Instances".
+**A:**  We discuss this topic in detail in \S\ref{sub:instances}.
 To ensure the normality assumption of the t-test holds, you should have at least 30 instances.
 Our analysis shows that annotating between 50 and 100 instances is sufficient in most cases.
 Obviously, the more annotated instances, the better, as this increases the statistical power of the t-test and the likelihood of the LLM passing the alt-test.
+We encourage researchers to conduct simulation analyses similar to the one presented in Appendix~\ref{app:simulations} to help determine the required number of instances.
+The simulation code is available in our GitHub repository.
+It can be customized by adjusting parameters such as the number of categories or the expected IAA to reflect the characteristics of their data.

 #### Q: What if I have fewer than 30 annotated instances per annotator?
 **A:**  In this case, the normality assumption of the t-test does not hold, so a non-parametric test, such as the Wilcoxon signed-rank test, should be used instead.
 Still, we strongly recommend having annotators label additional instances.
 See the next question for an alternative approach.

 #### Q: I have two sets of human annotators.
 Can I combine annotators from the first set with the second set to increase the number of instances per annotator?
 **A:** If you have two separate sets of annotators who annotated different, non-overlapping instances, you can artificially increase the number of instances per annotator by pairing them across sets.
 For example, suppose Set 1 consists of three annotators who annotated 20 instances, and Set 2 consists of another three annotators who annotated a different set of 20 instances.
-You can combine an annotator from Set 1 with an annotator from Set 2, treating them as a single ``combined annotator'' with 40 instances.
+You can combine an annotator from Set 1 with an annotator from Set 2, treating them as a single "combined annotator" with 40 instances.
 To improve robustness, you can form multiple such pairs and report the average winning rate across different pairing combinations.
 While this approach can increase the number of annotated instances per annotator, it is not ideal.
 The best practice is still to annotate more instances.
 Combining annotators like this may also increase the variance of the statistics (since we combine instances annotated by different distributions).
 This could lead to higher p-values, making the LLM fail.

 #### Q: What if annotators use a different scale?